 The mission was dedicated in 1755 and is the oldest unrestored stone church in all of America.

 A great stop if you are looking for things to do in downtown San Antonio.
 Just one block from the river walk and two blocks from the Alamo.

-One of the most shocking things about moving to Texas came when I first went to my local mall.
-Standing 35 feet tall in front of Sacks Fifth Avenue is the worlds largest pair of cowboy boots!
+One of the most shocking things about moving to Texas came when we first went to my local mall.
+Standing 35 feet tall in front of Sacks Fifth Avenue is the world’s largest pair of cowboy boots!
 When thinking about things to do in San Antonio with kids you may not think of going to the mall.
 However, taking a picture with the largest pair of cowboy boots that you’ve ever seen makes for a great story when you get home.
 Plus, you can head inside and get some ice cream while you’re there.

 Beautiful cathedral in the heart of downtown San Antonio.

-This market is the perfect place to get authentic Mexican clothings, food, clothes, and more.
+This market is the perfect place to get authentic Mexican clothing, food, and more.

 Gorgeous area of the city to explore just south of the San Antonio River Walk.

-Conservancy in San Antonio and great place to camp.
+Conservancy in San Antonio and a great place to camp.

-One of the top eight most beautifully designed botanical gardens on America.
+One of the top eight most beautifully designed botanical gardens in America.

 This museum is another great stop along the riverwalk.
-A favorite fro my family because it has free general admission on Tuesday’s from 4pm-9pm.
+A favorite for my family because it has free general admission on Tuesdays from 4 pm-9 pm.

 The ticket for Six Flags Fiesta will set you back $64.99.
 A little too expensive for my preference, but if you are an amusement park lover this may be for you.

 Another amusement park option is Sea World.
-There tickets are slightly cheaper at $59.99
+Their tickets are slightly cheaper at $59.99

 The park contains four missions and they are all active parishes.